qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 But it also have downsides:

+- Some local variables need to be taken address to.
+They need to be in linar memory.
 - GC needs to scan the references (pointers) on stack.
-If the Wasm app use application-managed GC (not Wasm built-in GC) (for reasons explained below), then the on-stack references (pointer) need to be "spilled" to linear memory, which has costs (larger binary, slower execution).
+If the Wasm app use application-managed GC (not Wasm built-in GC) (for reasons explained below), then the on-stack references (pointer) need to be "spilled" to linear memory.
 - Stack switching cannot be done.
 Golang use stack switching for goroutine scheduling.
 There is a [proposal](https://github.com/WebAssembly/stack-switching) for adding this functionality.
 - Dynamic stack resizing cannot be done.
 Golang does dynamic stack resizing so that new goroutines can be initialized with small stacks, reducing memory usage.

-Note that there are 3 different "stacks" that need to be clarified:
+The common solution is to have a **shadow stack** that's in linear memory.
+That stack is managed by Wasm code.

+Summarize 2 different stacks:

 - The main execution stack, that holds local variable, call arguments, function pointers, and possibly operands (in wasm stack machine).
 It's managed by Wasm runtime and not in linear memory.
-(Some local variables and operands will be put in register or optimized out.)
+It cannot be directly read and written by Wasm code.
 - The shadow stack.
 It's in linear memory.
 Holds the local variables that need to be in linear memory.
-Managed by Wasm application, not Wasm runtime.
+Managed by Wasm code, not Wasm runtime.

 ## Memory deallocation